ivadomed/ivadomed/docs/source/one_class_segmentation_2d_unet.rst

 Examples of configuration files are available in the `ivadomed/config/` folder and the parameter documentation is available in :doc:`configuration_file`.

 We are highlighting here below some key parameters to perform a one-class 2D segmentation training.
-The file located in `ivadomed/config/config.json` is a good starting point for this tutorial.
+In this tutorial, we will use the configuration file: `ivadomed/config/config.json`.

 - To run a training, use the parameter `command`::